 - supporting you to adjust negative thought and behaviour patterns if required.

 Your sessions with me

-You can book your sessions with me right here on the website, and you choose how much time you would like to spend with me.
+You can book your sessions with me by starting right here on the website simply by using the Contact form.
 My session times are flexible so you can fit them in around your other commitments.

 Our sessions will be online by video chat, or over the phone.
 You decide what best suits you.
 And you can switch between the two depending what you feel like on any given day.
 If you want to chat with me on the phone while sitting in your pj’s from the comfort of your couch because that’s all you can manage right now – that’s perfectly ok.